 Mumps is a highly contagious viral infection that is transmitted via airborne droplets.
 The incidence is now very low in the US because of the combined measles, mumps, and rubella (MMR) vaccine.
 The condition primarily affects children between the ages of five and fourteen.
 Classically, it manifests with parotitis, which initially occurs unilaterally, but typically progresses to involve both sides.
 The lateral cheek and jaw area usually show marked swelling and the ears may protrude.
 Other symptoms include low-grade fever, malaise, headache, and possible swelling of other salivary glands.
 The diagnosis of mumps is largely based on clinical findings.
 Many cases, however, present with nonspecific features and are not easily recognizable as mumps.
 If possible, diagnosis should be confirmed with laboratory tests.
 Treatment is symptomatic.
-Rare complications include orchitis, aseptic meningitis, deafness, and pancreatitis.
+Rare complications include orchitis, aseptic meningitis, hearing loss, and pancreatitis.
 Immunization offers the best protection against future exposure.
 Mumps is a self-limiting disease, followed by lifelong immunity.
 The prognosis in uncomplicated cases is very good.

-Pathogen: Mumps virus; from the family Paramyxoviridae
+- Pathogen: Mumps virus from the Paramyxoviridae family

 - Highly infectious

 - Affected individuals are contagious ∼ 3 days before and up to 9 days after disease onset (when the parotid gland becomes swollen).